dascritch/testcard.html/README.md

 * Sub-rendering issues on SVG on Firefox, you can see in sharpness charts, on odd/even sizes
 * countdown not ready yet
 * capture mode (webcam) not ready yet
+* synctop won't work accurately on chromium and old webkits

 TODO
 ----